funmu/tooldocs/docs/react_tools.md

 React.js is an open source Javascript tools released by Facebook.
 Install the [React JS](https://github.com/facebook/create-react-app) to get started.

+Learn more about React at [React JS Docs and Tutorials](https://reactjs.org/).

 ## Forms related helpers and tutorials